-I wish I had been there on that fantastic July day in 169 B.C.in the Alexandrian suburb of Eleusis, when for a few brief moments the past and future were divided by a line in the sand.
+I wish I had been in the Alexandrian suburb of Eleusis, in July of 169 B.C. when for a few brief moments the past and future were divided by a line in the sand.
 On one side stood the royal egomaniac Antiochus IV, whose army was just four miles from capturing the Pharaoh of Egypt.
 Standing in his way was one old man, the Roman ambassador, Gaius Popillius, carrying a decree from “the Senate and the People of Rome”.
 It ordered the upstart Syrian Greek to turn his Slecuid army around, and go home.
-Antiochus was infuriated, and tried to buy time.
-He had to consult his advisers, he said.
+Antiochus IV was infuriated, and pleaded he had to consult his advisers.
 But Gaius would have none of that.
-Grabbing a stick he drew a circle around the King and insisted, if Antiochus stepped over the line without agreeing to turn back, it would mean war with Rome.
+Grabbing a stick the old man drew a circle around the King and insisted, if Antiochus stepped over the line without agreeing to turn back, it would mean war with Rome.
 It was the original line drawn in the sand, and for one of the few times in history, it actually worked.
-Antiochus went home.
+Antiochus IV went home.
 It came to be called the “Day of Eleusis”, and because of that day, we celebrate a holiday – just not the one you're thinking about, probably.

 Antiochus IV was King of the Slecuid Empire, centered in Syria and stretching from India on the east and now the border with Egypt on the west.
 He was called Epiphanes, “God Manifest” on his monuments, and Epimanes behind his back - “The Mad One”.
-And as he retreated eastward across the Sinai, he got madder and madder.
-You see, some jackass in Judea had spread a rumor that Antiochus had been killed in battle.
-Maybe the Romans had spread the story to weaken Antiochus in his rear, and maybe Antiochus had spread it himself, to flush out any trouble makers among the conquered peoples in his empire.
-But whoever spread it, the hottest hot head in Judea was a Jewish religious fanatic named Mattathias ben Johanan, the Hasmonean.
-Mattathias believed the rumor, and with about a thousand followers came charging out of the hills to capture the temple in Jerusalem and drive the high priest Menelaus into the wilderness
+And as he sullenly retreated eastward across the Sinai, he got madder and madder.
+You see, some jackass in Judea had spread a rumor that Antiochus IV had been killed in battle.
+Maybe the Romans had spread the story to weaken Antiochus in his rear, and maybe Antiochus had spread it himself, to flush out any trouble makers among his conquered peoples.
+But whoever spread it, the hottest hot head in Judea, a Jewish religious fanatic named Mattathias ben Johanan, was eager to believe the rumor.
+With about a thousand of his followers, Matthathias came charging out of the hills to capture the temple in Jerusalem and drive the high priest Menelaus into the wilderness

-Now, few people in Jerusalem missed Menelaus.
+Now, few people in Jerusalem would miss Menelaus.
 He had become high priest because his brother Onias had been high priest before him.
 But when Onias had sent Menelaus to deliver the yearly taxes to Antiochus IV, Menelaus had included a little extra from himself, a bribe, and suddenly Onias was no longer high priest, Menelaus was.
-So you can see why Antiochus tended not to think of the high priests of Judisiam as particularly holy, and neither did the people of Jerusalem.
-Menelaus slipped a little more in public opinion when his brother Onias died in a tragic sword accident – bad luck.
+So you can see why Antiochus IV tended not to think very highly of the high priests of Judisiam, and neither did the people of Jerusalem.
+Menelaus slipped a little more in public opinion when his brother Onias died while cleaning his sword and it went off - bad luck.
 So the Jews of Jerusalem were not really sorry to see Menelaus gone.

 But Antiochus IV(above) was sorry.
-Menelaus might be a sniveling bottom feeder, but he was the King's sniveling bottom feeder.
+Menelaus might have been a sniveling bottom feeder, but he was the King's sniveling bottom feeder.
 And then there was that whole “got to show them whose the boss” dynamic going on.
-And Antiochus IV had an army that had been expecting a rich sacking of Alexandria, which the Romans had put the kibosh to.
+And Antiochus IV had an army which had been expecting a rich sacking of Alexandria, which the Romans had put the kibosh to.
 So in the dog days of August 169 B.C., everything was pointing toward a very bad day for Jerusalem.
 And it came.

 The primary non-religious source for what happened was the Jewish radical turned Roman informer, Josephus.
 He says that over three days Antiochus IV murdered 44,000 people in Jerusalem, which would have been about 10% of the population, and another 44,000 women and children were sold into slavery.
 Antiochus IV then built a citadel right next to the Jewish temple, which he stocked with a permanent garrison.
 Then he had the Jewish temple re-dedicated.
 On the altar where Menelaus had sacrificed goats to honor Yahweh, the Greek priests now sacrificed pigs to honor Zeus.
 Antiochus IV also issued a decree forbidding circumcision - (who was the lucky guy who got to check on that? ).
 It seemed the Jews had finally ticked off one King too many.

 In 167 B.C.
 Lysias dispatched four divisions to accomplish this task.
 As they marched on Jerusalem, Mattathias, who had reappeared, now organized the faithful.
-However, because he was a religious fanatic, Mattathias insisted that all soldiers strictly adhere to Jewish law - that's what they were fighting for, wasn't it?
-Unfortunately the Slecuid army did not recognize the Jewish Sabbath, and on a Saturday they attacked a Jewish village.
-Following the law, the villagers refused to do any work on the sabbath, even refusing to lift a weapon to defend themselves, and all 1,000 were slaughtered.
+However, because he was a religious fanatic, Mattathias insisted that all his soldiers strictly adhere to Jewish law - that's what they were fighting for, wasn't it?
+Unfortunately the Slecuid army did not recognize the Jewish Sabbath, and on a Saturday they attacked the first Jewish village in their way.
+Following the law, the villagers refused to do any work on the sabbath, even refusing to lift a weapon to defend themselves.
+All 1,000 were slaughtered.
 After this Mattathias was replaced as leader of the revolt by his son, Judah.
 And under him, the Jews decided to fight, twenty-four, seven.

 It turns out the new Jewish leader, Judah ben Mattathias was pretty good at it.
 In 166 B.C.
 Judah fell on the Slecuid supply base at Emmaus, killing its 3,000 man garrison, capturing a huge cache of weapons and food, and forcing half the Seleucid army to retreat.
 A year later he beat the other half of the Slecuid army at Beth-zur, forcing them, again, to retreat.
 It was battles like this that earned him the nickname of Judah the Hammer, or in Hebrew, Judah Maccabees.
 Shortly after this victory, word again arrived that Antioschus IV was dead.
 Except this time he really was.
 He'd been in Babylon, struggling to prepare a counter attack against the Parthians, when he suddenly dropped dead.
 He might have been sick, but I think it more likely, he'd been poisoned.
 In any case, his young son, Antiochus V, now inherited the empire.

 Judah Maccabees ordered a a new altar built for the temple, and declared 8 days of “sacrifice and songs” for its re-dedication.
 The pigs were out, Yahweh was back in.
 There was only one problem.
-Tradition said that the temple menorah lamps had to burn on the new altar every night, all night, during the celebration.
+Tradition said in re-dedicating the Temple required the temple's menorah lamps to burn every night, all night, during the celebration.
 But there was only enough oil for one night.
 What to do?

 Now if it was me, I would have ordered the nine lamps on the menorah to be publicly lit at sundown each night, as usual.
-And then, after the faithful had gone home, the priests would quietly extinguish the lamps.
-This way, instead of burning through all the oil in one eight hour winter's night, the lamps would burn for an hour each night, for eight nights.
-Besides, it was and is tradition for the flames to burn for only half an hour after sunset, except for special occasions, like the re-dedication of the temple.
+And then a half hour after sundown, after the faithful had gone home to bed, the priests would quietly extinguish the lamps.
+This way, instead of burning through all the oil in one eight hour winter's night, the lamps would burn for a about an hour each night, for eight nights.
 And I think that maybe that was what the Hammer did.
 But then, I am a non-believer.
 And priest are in the business of believing, even in miracles.
 And the truth is, miracles don't happen without a little help from somebody.
 Who that help comes from depends on who and what you believe in.
 Anyway....

 “We light these lights for the miracles and the wonders, for the redemption and the battles that you made for our forefathers, in those days at this season, through your holy priests.
 During all eight days of Hanukkah these lights are sacred, and we are not permitted to make ordinary use of them except for to look at them in order to express thanks and praise to Your great Name for Your miracles, Your wonders and Your salivations.”

 Lysias defeated and killed Philip in 163 B.C..
-But in 162 B.C. he was defeated by Demetrius I, who was Antiochus IV's older brother and Antiochus V's uncle.
-Demetrius had replaced Antiochus IV as the official hostage in Rome, and when their father died, Antiochus IV had grabbed the crown.
-So this was payback.
+But in 162 B.C.
+Lysias was defeated by Demetrius I, who had been Antiochus IV's older brother and Antiochus V's uncle.
+Being the older brother, Demetrius was supposed to have been made King first.
+But when their father died, Demetrius was being held as the official hostage in Rome.
+So it turned out Antiochus IV had been a usurper, which made his defeat in 162 B.C., payback.
 Demetrius executed both Lysias, and the boy king Antiochus V. Demetrius then tried to reconquer the Jews, but the Fighting Maccabees held him off for ten years, until Demetrius was killed by a new usurper in 150 B.C.
 It was the end of Slecuid empire.

 The next empire to come marching down the coast road of Judea would be the Romans.
-And they and the Jews would have their own problems, strongly reminiscent of the ones the Jews and S'ecuid's had shared.
-They say, some people never learn.
+And they and the Jews would have their own problems, strongly reminiscent of the ones the Jews and Slecuid's had shared.
+They say some people never learn.
 But I think, most people never learn, certainly not in the middle east.

 - 30 -